USB Test

 USB & USB PD Certification Test Process

-* All connectors on USB products must be certified by USB-IF.
+Flowchart of certification test process for USB and USB PD.
+Note that all connectors on USB products must be certified by USB-IF.

-(1) Apply for online registration qualification
+Step 1: Apply for online registration qualification

-(2) Application process for TID
+Step 2: Application process for TID

 - 2 sets of test samples